Solskjaer delighted with Ighalo signing: He's a Man Utd fan & will give absolutely everything | Goal.com

 The 30-year-old is still in China so was not involved in Saturday's Premier League clash with Wolves at Old Trafford.

-He is due to fly to Manchester in the coming days and could make his debut against Chelsea at Stamford Bridge on Febraury 17.
+He is due to fly to Manchester in the coming days and could make his debut against Chelsea at Stamford Bridge on February 17.

 “In Odion we will get a proper man, a great lad, a good goalscorer," Solskjaer told Sky Sports.
 "It’s not long ago he was top scorer in the African Cup of Nations.